-Prior to joining the Foundation, Brent spent time with a startup company selling carbon nanotubes to battery manufacturers, and he continues to provide technology consulting to energy storage companies.
+Prior to joining the Foundation, Bennett worked for a startup company selling carbon nanotubes to battery manufacturers, and he continues to provide technology consulting to energy storage companies.
 His early years were spent in the oil country of Midland, Texas—the heart of the oil patch—where he has been a student of energy his entire life.

 Donate to the